Vendettas Motorcycle Club: Criminal allegations and incidents

 In 2010, an arson occurred when a flare gun was shot through the window of a home on Mighton Avenue, in Winnipeg Manitoba, the property had ties to the Redlined MC (Hells Angels support club).
 The police seized a loaded nine millimetre handgun from the burnt out building.
 The Vendettas are suspected by authorities of being behind the incident.
-In July 2011, the Vendettas Mother chapter clubhouse on Taft Crescent in Winnipeg was attacked and strafed by bullets, the incident resulted in a 14-year-old being struck by gunfire, he would survive.
+In July 2011, the Vendettas Mother chapter clubhouse on Taft Crescent in Winnipeg was attacked and strafed by bullets, the incident resulted in a 14-year-old being struck by gunfire, but he survived.
 Winnipeg Police said the teenager was an innocent bystander inside a residence struck by bullets.
 Media sources say the real targets in the shootings on Taft and in the area of the Vendettas Winnipeg East chapter clubhouse on Canberra Road a week prior were the Vendettas MC, a puppet club of the Rock Machine.

-On August 9, 2011.
-Three Police officers were injured when a Dodge Avenger crashed into multiple police vehicles at a routine traffic stop.
-Three officers were transported to hospital one with serious injuries after the Avenger allegedly hit two marked police cruisers and an unmarked truck, all of which according to the Winnipeg Police sustained serious damage, authorities took two members of the Rock Machine associated Vendettas Motorcycle Club and a woman into custody and seized a loaded pistol.
+On August 9, 2011, three Police officers were injured when a Dodge Avenger crashed into multiple police vehicles at a routine traffic stop.
+The officers were transported to hospital; one with serious injuries after the Avenger allegedly hit two marked police cruisers and an unmarked truck, all of which according to the Winnipeg Police sustained serious damage.
+Authorities took two members of the Rock Machine associated Vendettas Motorcycle Club and a woman into custody and seized a loaded pistol.

 Clashes had started between the Rock Machine supported by the Vendettas Motorcycle Club and the Hells Angels and their support Club, the Redlined MC in 2009 but reached a height over the summer months of 2011, with the Vendettas being involved in several shootings and fire-bombings.
 By the Fall, the Vendettas Motorcycle Club emerged victorious over the Redlined MC.
 In early November 2011, the Rock Machine or Vendettas bombed a house belonging to a member of the Hells Angels.
 The explosive used was crude and homemade, little damage was caused.
 On the same day, a Redlined member was assaulted, the court documents stated he refused medical treatment.

-In 2013, raids conducted by RCMP and local police resulted in the seizure of large amounts of narcotics and firearms, explosives and the arrest of 11 Full-Patch members of The Rock Machine and a prospect from the club's Winnipeg chapter.
+In 2013, raids conducted by RCMP and local police resulted in the seizure of large amounts of narcotics and firearms, explosives and the arrest of 11 full-patch members of The Rock Machine and a prospect from the club's Winnipeg chapter.
 The Vendettas Motorcycle Club also had several members arrested in these raids targeting RMMC operations.
 At some point a large number of Vendettas passed their probationary period, and were patched into the Rock Machine Motorcycle Club.